BernardinD/PhotoWordFind/README.md

 ## Find Operation
 The legacy interface includes a **Find** command which scans a directory of images using OCR.
 The logic lives in `lib/utils/operations_utils.dart` and processes each file through `ocrParallel`, adding results to the gallery once text extraction is finished.
 The new interface does not yet trigger this operation directly.

+## Shared Debug Keystore
+To avoid Android uninstalling the app when switching development machines, place a shared debug keystore at `android/app/debug.keystore`.
+The Gradle configuration signs both debug and release builds with this keystore so installations from different PCs share the same signature.
+The repository does not include the keystore itself so each team can provide their own.
+Running `flutter run` from any machine will update the existing installation without removing its persistent data.